Summary

 IRAs

 It's hard to believe that the end of the year is just around the corner.
-Taxes may not be as exciting as the holidays, but thinking about them now can help you start 2025 on the right foot.
+Taxes may not be as exciting as the holidays, but thinking about them now can help you start the new year on the right foot.

 IRAs are a great way to save for retirement and reduce your taxes.
-For 2024, the maximum contribution for both traditional and Roth IRAs is $7,000 ($8,000 if you're age 50 or older).
+The current maximum contribution for both traditional and Roth IRAs is $7,000 ($8,000 if you're age 50 or older).
+Anyone with earned income can contribute to a traditional IRA, regardless of how much they earn, but Roth IRAs have income limits that affect who can contribute.

 Investing in a traditional IRA and contributing the maximum can help reduce your taxable income.1 And while your contributions to a Roth IRA aren't tax-deductible, you can save money on taxes later.
 That's because Roth IRAs allow you to make tax-free withdrawals as long as you're age 59½ or older and you've owned the account for at least 5 years.2

-If you have investment losses in 2024, you can use them to offset both your investment gains and ordinary income up to $3,000.
-This strategy, known as tax-loss harvesting, offers a way to help reduce your taxable income.
+If you have investment losses in the current year, you can use them to offset both your investment gains and ordinary income up to $3,000.
+This strategy, known as tax-loss harvesting, is used in taxable accounts to help minimize tax liability.
 In short, you can sell investments at a loss to offset your gains from other investments.3

 If you buy the same investment or any investment the IRS considers "substantially identical" within 30 days before or after you sold at a loss, you won't be allowed to claim a deduction on the loss.
 This is known as the wash sale rule.
 If you need guidance on whether an investment would be considered substantially identical, consult a tax advisor.